-I make compositional sculpture and craft ware based on my fascination with the built environment and our human connection to the world through design.
-I gather inspiration from the fields of architecture, vessel making, furniture, and the built environment, and draw aesthetic and formal links between these vast and varied sources of inspiration.
-By way of abstraction my work unifies an expansive diversity of subjects into a cohesive visual and contemplative experience.
+I make compositional works based on my fascination with the built environment and our human connection to the world through design.
+I gather inspiration from the fields of architecture, vessel and furniture making, and the built environment, and draw aesthetic and formal links between these vast and varied sources.
+By way of abstraction my work seeks to unify various nods toward design trends and craft traditions into a cohesive visual and contemplative experience.

 As an observant wanderer and appreciator of design I am compelled by aesthetic and formal similarities across disciplines.
-I find the way a building rests on its foundation to be relatable to how a table rests on a floor, or how a cup rests on that table.
-This imaginative and playful way of thinking has become the starting point to my creative process as a maker.
+I find the way a building rests on its foundation similar to how a table rests on a floor, or how a cup rests on that table.
+This imaginative and playful way of thinking has become the starting point to my creative process.
 The objects I make are loosely based on things in the world that may be tiny, life size, or massive.
-By shifting scale in an arrangement of multiple objects, my work triggers the imagination of the viewer.
-At the confluence of design, architecture and the built environment I find a direct connection to our shared human experience.
+By shifting scale in an arrangement of multiple objects, my work aims to trigger the imagination.
+At the confluence of design, architecture and the built environment I find a directconnection to our shared human experience.
 My work is equally an homage to my love and fascination for the designed world and a conduit for finding a human connection to the objects that surround us.